F00LSPARADISE/Test/README.md

 # ABOUT ME!
 I made this solely for Pony Town!!
-Not completely sure how it works but anyway!
+Not completely sure how it works but, anyway!

 Boundaries | Hugs? ✓✓ | Cuddles? ✓✓ | Kisses? ✓✓ | I don't mind at all!! ^_^ You can do any of these freely!